typetron/typetron.org/tutorials/blog/articles.md

 ## {{ page.title }}

-The next thing we have to do is to show our visitors a list of articles, and we need to store that data somewhere.
-Right now, since Typetron is not event in version 1, it offers support only for SQLite databases (file based database).
+The next thing we have to do is to show our visitors a list of articles, and we need to store that data in a database.
-Typetron will support most of the popular SQL and NoSQL (MySQL, PostgreSQL, Mongodb, DynamoDB etc) databases before version 1 release.
-For now, let's just work with SQLite and get some features up and running.
+The easiest way to interact with your database is to use the [ORM](/docs/orm) by creating entity classes.
+These classes that are directly linked with the tables in your database.

+By default, Typetron has a SQLite connection setup out of the box, so I am going to stick with that for this tutorial, but feel free to use other supported drivers like MySQL.
+Check the [database docs](/docs/database) for more info.

 #### Creating the `Article` entity